 Step 3

 Blend the peppers.
-Blend the roasted peppers with the cilantro, crema and milk in a countertop blender.
+In a high-speed blender, blend the roasted peppers with the cilantro, crema, and milk.

 Step 4